reggie3/react-native-webview-quilljs/readme.md

 | backgroundColor| no | String that equates to a valid CSS color value that the background of the viewer will be set to|

 ## Changelog
+### 0.4.0
+* Added "backgroundColor" props for both the WebViewQuillViewer and WebViewQuillEditor
 ### 0.3.20
 * Added copy and paste of HTML
 ### 0.3.10